katelcodes/projects/README.md

-# projects

-#project task: Set up a CI/CD pipeline to deploy a simple web application on a Kubernetes cluster using Terraform.
+# project task: Set up a CI/CD pipeline to deploy a simple web application on a Kubernetes cluster using Terraform.

-#Step 1: Set up a Kubernetes cluster using minikube or kind
+# Step 1: Set up a Kubernetes cluster using minikube or kind

-#Step 2: Create a simple web application (hello world in python)
+# Step 2: Create a simple web application (hello world in python)

-#Step 3: Containerize the web application (Dockerfile)
+# Step 3: Containerize the web application (Dockerfile)

-#Step 4: Push the Docker image to a container registry
+# Step 4: Push the Docker image to a container registry

-#Step 5: Set up a CI/CD pipeline using Terraform
+# Step 5: Set up a CI/CD pipeline using Terraform
-# The pipeline should include the following stages:
+#The pipeline should include the following stages:

  #Build: Build the Docker image of the web application using the Dockerfile.
  #Test: Run any automated tests on the Docker image.